website logo

 v4.0.0

-This release is a significant refactor that updates @chordcommerce/gatsby-theme-autonomy to use Chord's React for most functionality.
+This release is a significant refactor that updates @chordcommerce/gatsby-theme-autonomy to use Chord's React SDK for most functionality.
 Please see the v3.x to v4.x Migration Guide for instructions for upgrading.

 Key highlights of this release include: